 In the afternoon of August 26th, after a ritual is held at the shrine, two mikoshi (portable shrines) − one named "Omyojin-san" and the other called "Goei", or "Oyama-san"− are carried through the Kamiyoshida neighborhood by parishioners.

 In the evening, as the mikoshis enter the "otabisho" where they will rest over night, close to 70 giant torches each standing nearly 3 meters in height are ignited, lighting up the sky.

-In the late afternoon of the next day, the two mikoshis parade through the parishioners before returning to the shrines.
-The climax of this two-day festival is when the mikoshis go around the place called "Taka-amahara" in Sengen Shrine, followed by the parishioners and worshippers upholding "Susukino tamagushi (branch of sacred tree)".
+In the late afternoon of the next day, the two mikoshis are paraded through the town by parishioners before returning to the shrines.
+The climax of this two-day festival is when the mikoshis return to the shrine grounds and circle the "taka-amahara" followed by a large procession of parishioners and worshippers holding "susukino tamagushi" (pampas grass) in their hands.

-Car: It is approx. five minutes from Kawaguchiko I.C. on the Chuo Expressway.
+Car: Approx. 5 minutes from Kawaguchiko I.C. on the Chuo Expressway.